Cocktails with herbs grown from your garden

 Summer means your herbs are growing and what better way to use them than in an ice cold cocktail?
 Here are some of the best cocktails with herbs

 If you have too many garden herbs to use in your cooking, have you thought about how you can make cocktails with them?
 From rosemary to mint to thyme, there's always a way of using a beautiful botanical in your ice cold summer cocktail.

-They also don’t have to be fancy, or alcohol-based, you can add summer herbs to garnish your drinks throughout the season.
-It’s a tasty and satisfying way of using everything you’ve been growing to quench your thirst.
+They also don't have to be fancy, or alcohol-based, you can pick sprigs from your herb pot to garnish your drinks throughout the season.
+It's a tasty and satisfying way of using everything you've been growing to quench your thirst.

 Here's a selection of some of the best herb cocktails, from classic recipes to little-known gems.
 Don't forget to always drink responsibly.
 For more garden entertaining inspiration, head to our garden party ideas feature.

 Making herb syrups

 There are lots of cocktails around that need syrups, and while a herb syrup should obviously never be drunk as a cocktail in its own right, it's here on this list as a way of infusing your cocktails with your home grown herbs.
 It's not difficult to make your own, herb-infused syrup you just need one cup of water to two cups of sugar, and three tablespoons of whichever herb you use.
 Bring it to the boil, let it simmer for around 15 minutes, take it off the heat and leave it to cool for an hour and strain the herbs out.
 Simple.
 Then you have a syrup you can use and keep in the fridge for the next two weeks.
 What's more you could use your syrup in cooking too.

 Our monthly columnist Aaron Bertelsen this month expounds the beauty of fruit-infused vodka.
 His recipe is taken from one put together by Tom Coward from Gravetye Manor and is easy and delicious.
 Read it here.